devgeniem/ignite-lottie/README.md

 #  React Native Lottie Demo

+## Lottie?

+[Lottie](https://airbnb.design/lottie/) is an iOS, Android, and React Native library that renders After Effects animations in real time, allowing apps to use animations as easily as they use static images.

+Free Lottie JSON files for testing etc. you can find e.g. [LottieFiles](https://www.lottiefiles.com/)

 ## How to Setup

 **Step 1:** clone this repo and go to cloned repo `cd ignite-lottie`